fgardinali/blogo/README.md

 ## Deploying new posts

+Create new post with

-        hugo new posts/name_of_post.md
+    hugo new content/posts/name-of-post.md

-Once that's written and tested locally with
+Write the post on this new file.

+Check locally that the blog looks like expected with the new post

     hugo server -D

-(Check the new look at http://localhost:1313)

-Update the `draft` flag from `true` to `false` and run the deployment script.
+If happy edit the `draft` tag in the files header to `false` and the add, commit and push the new file.

-        ./deploy.sh
+This will trigger a new deployment.